Equality, Diversity and Inclusion

 Message from Directors of EDI

 We took on the mantle of EDI in August 2020, at a time of civil and political unrest resulting from the murder of George Floyd and the ensuing BLM protests.
 In response to, and motivated by, these events and multiple historic injustices done to the Black community, our agenda has prioritised issues of inclusivity and acceptance for Black, Asian and minority ethnic staff and students, including targeted recruitment of students for a range of EDI activities.
 We were also navigating the Covid pandemic and its fallout, and we were saddened to see hate crime towards our East and South-east Asian colleagues and students increase.
 Therefore, we have also had a keen focus on staff and student wellbeing through information, training, lobbying and support of individuals and of groups.
-Additional priorities for 2021-22 include disability disclosure, developing the role of student Inclusivity Ambassadors and work with staff and students from the LGBTQ+ community.
+Priorities for 2022-23 include Disability staff disclosure, satisfaction and disability awareness, BAME staff and students, and Student experience.

 Gillian Roberts, Co-Director of EDI